Can I Afford to Go Vegan Like Bill Clinton?

 But most would argue that with a little creativity, including clipping coupons, visiting farmer’s markets and shopping generic whenever possible, avoiding meat doesn’t have to be expensive.

-Do Veggie-Based Dieters Save Money on Health Care?
+Do Vegetable-Based Dieters Save Money on Health Care?

 In fact, vegetarians had a 32 percent lower risk of being hospitalized with or dying from ischemic heart disease during an 11-year period, the study revealed.

-The reason for the reduced risk of heart troubles was a lower body mass index and lower “bad” (non-HDL) cholesterol and systolic blood pressure readings than meat eaters.
+The reason for the reduced risk of heart troubles was a lower body mass index, lower “bad” (non-HDL) cholesterol and systolic blood pressure readings than meat eaters.